 Etymology

 The word upright comes from Old English uprihte, combining “up” and “riht” (meaning right or correct).
-Its dual meaning moral correctness and vertical positioning has existed for centuries.
-Over time, “upright” evolved to strongly signify ethical integrity alongside its physical description.
+Its dual meaning—moral correctness and vertical positioning—appears to have been present for centuries.
+Over time, “upright” retained the idea of moral integrity while also staying strongly associated with physical straightness.

 Example Sentences

-• He kept his back upright during the long speech, showing confidence and posture.
+- He kept his back upright during the long speech, showing confidence and good posture.

 Upright Synonyms